derek-findthebrink/civil-space-coding-challenge/README.md

   - Wait for the build process to finish
   - Wait for the rails container to eventually start (a line should eventually show that says `Puma starting in single mode...`)
   - Navigate to localhost:3000 on your favourite browser

+#### Tests

+Tests currently need to be run outside of the docker environment.
+To run the tests, use the docker-compose.test.yml file, install gems and npm packages locally, prepare the database, and then run the tests.

+- Run the test docker-compose file
+  - `docker-compose -f docker-compose.test.yml up`
+  - Wait for the database to initialize
+- Install all dependencies
+  - `bundle install`
+  - `npm install`
+- Prepare the database
+  - Change the database to the currently running docker container, exposed on localhost
+    - Change the line `host: db` in config/database.yml to `host: localhost`
+  - `RAILS_ENV=test bin/rake db:test:prepare`
+- Run the tests
+  - Rails: `RAILS_ENV=test bundle exec rspec`
+  - Frontend: `npm run test`

 ### Derek's working notes